thoughtspot/thoughtspot.github.io/_complex-search/pinboard-filters.md

 worksheets.
 If a pinboard also includes tables and charts that were created from underlying tables or on user uploaded data, the filters don’t apply to them.

+To create one filter that filters visualizations based on multiple Worksheets, you can link the Worksheet columns, at the Pinboard level.
+Refer to [Linked Pinboard filters]({{ site.baseurl }}/admin/ts-cloud/linked-filters.html).

 ## Create a pinboard filter

 You can create a filter in the pinboard view for any pinboard.
 This allows you